**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Assistance Program (SHIP) to get information on all of your options. This ma

 **If you're already receiving Social Security benefits when you turn 65**, you'll be automatically enrolled in Parts A and B. Your Medicare card will arrive in the mail about three months before your birthday.

-But if you haven't started Social Security yet, you'll need to actively sign up through Social Security's website or your local office.
+**But if you haven't started Social Security yet**, you'll need to actively sign up through Social Security's website, by phone, or in person at your local office.
 Don't assume it happens automatically — that's one of the most common mistakes people make.

 **4. Your Medigap Window Is a One-Time Opportunity**